st23am/pubkata/README.md

 # Pub Kata

+1. Go to the pub

-1. Open a spec in the spec directory with your favorite editor.
+2. Open a spec in the spec directory with your favorite editor.

-2. Make it pass.
+3. Make it pass.

-3. Go get a drink (HINT: doesn't have to be alcholic)
+4. Go get a drink (HINT: doesn't have to be alcholic)